mukull108/Room-Chat-App/README.md

 - **Spring Data JPA**: For interacting with the MongoDB database.
 - **No Spring Security**: No authentication or authorization is used in this project.

+- ## Real-Time Messaging

+This application uses **WebSockets**, specifically **SockJS** and **STOMP**, to enable real-time messaging between users in chat rooms.

+- **SockJS** is a JavaScript library that provides WebSocket-like communication, even when WebSocket is not available.
+It ensures that the client can connect to the server in case WebSocket is not supported by the browser.
+- **STOMP** (Simple Text Oriente

 ## Setup

 ### Prerequisites